mdn/content/files/en-us/web/api/htmlmediaelement/index.md

 _This interface also inherits methods from its ancestors {{domxref("HTMLElement")}}, {{domxref("Element")}}, {{domxref("Node")}}, and {{domxref("EventTarget")}}._

 - {{domxref("HTMLMediaElement.addTextTrack()")}}
-  - : Adds a text track (such as a track for subtitles) to a media element.
+  - : Adds a new {{domxref("TextTrack")}} object (such as a track for subtitles) to a media element.
+This is a programmatic interface only and does not affect the DOM.
 - {{domxref("HTMLMediaElement.captureStream()")}} {{experimental_inline}}
   - : Returns {{domxref("MediaStream")}}, captures a stream of the media content.
 - {{domxref("HTMLMediaElement.canPlayType()")}}